GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

   EOF
   ```

+  Wait for a couple of mins as the IAM permissions could take some time to
+  reflect the changes.

   ```shell
   gcloud iam service-accounts sign-jwt --iam-account="${stress_test_service_account_email}" jwt-claim.json token.jwt
   ```

-  If the command fails, wait for few mins as the IAM permissions could take some
-  time to reflect the changes.

 - Set up python virtual environment and install required packages